 - Blood thinners may be needed to treat or prevent blood clots.

 According to Ayurveda, there are three Doshas in the body – Vata, Pitta, Kapha.
-Disease is caused by vitiation of these doshas.
+The disease is caused by the vitiation of these doshas.
 Nephrotic Syndrome is caused due to the vitiation of Pitta dosha.
 Treatment includes medication for normalizing Pitta dosha.

 Herbs helping in Nephrotic Syndrome

-ayurvedic treatment for kidney failure involves analysis of your body prakriti & Accordingly herbs are prescribed.
+ayurvedic treatment for kidney failure involves an analysis of your body Prakriti & Accordingly herbs are prescribed.

 ◆ Avoid saturated fats and trans fats

-Fried foods, ice cream, fatty meats, poultry with skin, etc, all contributes to this kind of foods.
+Fried foods, ice cream, fatty meats, poultry with skin, etc, all contributes to this kind of food.

 ◆Increase unsaturated fat